dhhagan/opcsim/docs/tutorial/distribution.rst

 If we want to calculate the total number of particles within some size range, we can add the ``dmin`` argument.
-For example, let's find the total number of particles between 1 and 2.5 microns:
+For example, let’s find the total number of particles between 1 and 2.5 microns:

 .. code:: ipython3